Deep Learning in the Sequence Space: Introduction

-The sequence-space formulation has two main advantages in the context of deep learning solution methods.
+We use neural networks to approximate all equilibrium functions that need to be solved for.
+Like polynomials, neural networks are universal function approximators \citep{hornik1989multilayer}.
+More importantly however, neural networks have shown great promise in ameliorating the curse of dimensionality \citep{bellman_1961} associated with high-dimensional function-approximation problems, such as solving partial differential equations \citep[see, \emph{e.g.}][]{grohsetal_2018, jentzenetal_2018} or computing equilibria in dynamic economies \citep[see, \emph{e.g.}][]{azinovic2022deep, maliar2021deep, kahou2021exploiting, guetal_2023}.\footnote{Section \ref{sec:literature} provides a more detailed discussion of the related literature in economics.} The sequence-space formulation has two main advantages in the context of deep learning solution methods.
 First, the sequence-space formulation is potentially more parsimonious, especially in economies with rich cross-sectional heterogeneity.\footnote{e.g. The state-space formulation of the workhorse HANK economy features a state vector that includes a cross-sectional distribution of households over idiosyncratic shocks as well as liquid and illiquid assets.
 A tensor-product discretization of such a distribution might easily generate tens of thousands of aggregate state variables, whereas a highly accurate sequence-space representation could be obtained using a few hundred of shock lags at quarterly frequency.} Second, using truncated shock histories as the only network input mitigates a dangerous feedback loop present in simulation-based deep learning solution methods.
-While the distribution of shock histories is exogeneous and fixed,\footnote{Because the distribution of fundamental shocks is just a primitive of the economic model at hand.} the distribution of exogenous states moves during the training as the algorithm updates the approximate policy function.
-As discussed in \cite{azinovic2022deep}, a large update policy function might shift the distribution of training states into areas that have been previously only sparsely covered, causing large sample error, and correspondingly large gradients, potentially inducing further jumps in the policy function.
-While our algorithm still relies on simulating endogenous states an an input for evaluating loss function\footnote{e.g. for evaluation of marginal product of capital} those do not enter as an input into neural networks parameterizing the core equilibrium objects of the economy.
+While the distribution of shock histories is exogenous and fixed,\footnote{Because the distribution of fundamental shocks is just a primitive of the economic model at hand.} the distribution of endogenous states moves during the training as the algorithm updates the approximate policy function.
+As discussed in \cite{azinovic2022deep}, a large update to the policy function might shift the distribution of training states into areas that have been previously only sparsely covered, causing large sample error, and correspondingly large gradients, potentially inducing further jumps in the policy function.
+While our algorithm still relies on simulating endogenous states as an input for evaluating loss function\footnote{e.g. for evaluation of marginal product of capital} those do not enter as an input into neural networks parameterizing the core equilibrium objects of the economy.